If you look at the light in the top left corner the right way, you can see a Crawler's face.

 Mood Whiplash: The opening.
 It goes from Sarah, Juno and Beth white water rafting and having a great time, to less uplifting when Sarah wondering why her husband is acting oddly, to downright horrific when the car crash happens.

-Mook Horror Show: By the end the girls have become so desperate and hateful of the Crawlers that they start ripping them apart with even more viciousness than the Crawlers themselves ever showed.
+Mook Horror Show: By the end the women have become so desperate and hateful of the Crawlers that they start ripping them apart with even more viciousness than the Crawlers themselves ever showed.
 You almost feel sorry for the little freaks.

 Morlocks: The crawlers.
 Morlock creator H.G.
 Wells is one of Neil Marshall's favorite writers.